schellenberg/computerscience20/_sources/Python/Functions/TheAccumulatorPattern.rst

     def my_sqrt(n, number_of_guesses):
        # your code here

+.. reveal:: reveal_my_sqrt_hint
+    :showtitle: Need a hint?
+    :hidetitle: Hide Hint

+    Don't forget to update the value of old_guess within your loop!

 Approximating Pi
 ~~~~~~~~~~~~~~~~~

 Write a function called ``my_pi()`` that will return an approximation of PI (3.14159…).
 Use the `Leibniz approximation <http://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80>`_ .

+.. reveal:: reveal_my_sqrt_hint
+    :showtitle: Need a hint?
+    :hidetitle: Hide Hint

+    You might find it helpful to look back at the :ref:`is_even_fruitful_function` fruitful function that you created when we started practicing fruitful functions.
+For the Leibniz approximation, depending on whether you are on an odd or even time through the loop, you will need to either add or subtract...

 .. activecode:: my-pi